black bean pozole

 How to make black bean pozole?

-1. In dutch oven add the oil and saute the onion until translucent with a big pinch of salt.
+1. In a Dutch oven, add the oil and saute the onion until translucent with a big pinch of salt.

-2. Add the beans, homecooked or canned, and smashed them a bit with the back of a wooden spoon.
-Add the liquid of choice, the hominy, stir and let it simmer for 10 minutes.
+2. Add home-cooked or canned beans, and smash them a bit with the back of a wooden spoon.
+Add the liquid of choice, the hominy, stir, and let it simmer for 10 minutes.
 Check for seasoning and adjust if needed.

-3. Serve with diced avocado, Mexican oregano, thinly sliced radishes, shredded lettuce and minced onion.
-Have warm corn tortillas or corn tortilla chips on the side.
+3. Serve with diced avocado, Mexican oregano, thinly sliced radishes, shredded lettuce, and minced onion.
+Warm corn tortillas or corn tortilla chips are also available on the side.

 Black Bean Pozole